My Observation: What happens next?

 As the Sun rises, the dome closes automatically.
 All the data that was taken during the night is then carefully calibrated by another computer programme using the special observations taken during the night.

-All observations for the NSO are checked by a member of the NSO team.
+All observations sent from The Schools' Observatory are checked by a member of the team.
 Sometimes you might have been unlucky and your observation might have been taken through a small unexpected cloud, or there might have been a technical problem.
 This is quite rare, but if it happens we will simply send your request back to the telescope to try again.

 Why might my observation be delayed or not completed at all?